Nutlope/pdftochat/README.md

 You can deploy this template to Vercel or any other host.
 Note that you'll need to:

 - Set up [Together.ai](https://dub.sh/together-ai/)
-- Set up a [Pinecone](https://www.pinecone.io/) or [MongoDB Atlas](https://www.mongodb.com/atlas/database) Atlas database with 768 dimensions
+- Set up a [MongoDB Atlas](https://www.mongodb.com/atlas/database) Atlas database with 768 dimensions
   - See instructions below for MongoDB
 - Set up [Bytescale](https://www.bytescale.com/)
 - Set up [Clerk](https://clerk.dev/)